Jayakrishna Ambati, M.D. Principal Investigator

 Annette Uittenbogaard, A.A.S.
 Scientist III

 Annette was delighted to join the Ambati team in 2013 and brings years of experience in current molecular biology protocols.
-At UK, she has been a member of the Physiology department, studying cholesterol transport through cell membrane caveolae and a member of the Microbiology department, studying the interaction of the bacterial agent of the plague with the mammalian immune system.
-Since joining Dr. Ambati’s lab, Annette has turned her attention to genotyping, decreasing the time it takes to report results and increasing the accuracy of the findings.
-She is also contributing to writing the animal protocols.
-Annette, husband Bryan and daughter Amie have lived in Lexington for 17 years.
-Bryan owns Garrard Wood Products.
-Amie is a senior at UK’s College of Design.
-Outside of the lab, Annette’s activities are caring for her perennial gardens and potted trees, being secretary for her book club, and cleaning up after her three cats.
+At UK, she has been a member of the Physiology department, studying cholesterol transport through cell membrane caveolae and a member of the Microbiology department, studying the interaction of the plague bacteria with the mammalian immune system.
+Annette has now turned her attention to atherosclerosis research headed by Dr. Brad Gelfand.
+Annette, husband Bryan and daughter Amie have lived in Lexington for 18 years.
+Outside of the lab, Annette’s activities are caring for her perennial gardens, being secretary for her book club, and cleaning up after her three cats.

 John Sutton, Volunteer